Frequently Asked Questions

 Is the MScN/Diploma program an online program?

 The MScN Practicum program is a completely online program with no in-person instruction or online lectures.
-The MScN Nurse Practitioner Program and Post Master's Nurse Practitioner Graduate Diploma program are a hybrid of online and in-person instruction; all courses in the programs are delivered online but you are required to come to campus for onsite weeks three times during the program.
-You are also required to complete in-person clinical placements in Newfoundland and Labrador.
+The MScN Nurse Practitioner Program and Post Master's Nurse Practitioner Graduate Diploma program are a hybrid of online and in-person instruction; all courses in the programs are delivered online but students are required to come to campus for onsite weeks three times during the program.
+Students are also required to complete in-person clinical placements in Newfoundland and Labrador.

 As per Memorial University's policy a maximum of two courses can be used as transfer credits in the MScN program.
 Courses are evaluated on a case-by-case basis by the Associate Dean (Graduate Programs) to ensure they meet the requirements.
 There are no guarantees that courses taken at another institution can be used as transfer credits.